JEFworks-Lab/jefworks-lab.github.io/assets/docs/transparency.md

 # JEFworks Lab Transparency in Resource Allocation

 Prof. Fan seeks to provide greater transparency in allocation of lab resources in order to [mitigate gender and race-specific disparities and help ensure that all lab members are treated fairly](https://science.sciencemag.org/content/366/6466/692).
 This is a living document and subject to modifications.
 Please feel [free to fork, modify, and make pull requests](https://github.com/JEFworks/JEFworks.github.io/blob/master/assets/docs/transparency.md) to introduce new policies or modify old ones.
-This document was last modified {% last_modified_at %}.
+This document was last modified November 2019.

 ---